kaiowsz/kaiowsz/README.md

 ### 👨‍💻 About me

-- ⚡ I'm a Front-End Developer with knowledge in technologies such as **TypeScript, ReactJS, NextJS, SASS and NodeJS**
+- ⚡ I'm a Front-End Developer with knowledge in technologies such as **TypeScript, ReactJS, NextJS, SCSS and NodeJS**

-- 🌱 I’m currently learning **Redux**
+- 🌱 I’m currently learning **SCSS**

 - 👨‍💻 All of my projects are available at [https://kaiowsz.vercel.app](https://kaiowsz.vercel.app)